filip-herceg/ReViewPoint/docs/content/setup.md

 # Developer Setup Guide

-This guide explains how to set up the ReViewPoint project from a fresh clone using Hatch for Python environments and MkDocs for documentation.
+This guide explains how to set up the ReViewPoint project from a fresh clone using **Hatch** for Python environments and **MkDocs** for documentation.
+All Python environment management is handled exclusively by Hatch.

 ---